 The Hardship Grants Programme is an initiative designed to provide financial assistance to British Gymnastics members to help them continue participating in gymnastics through times of significant financial hardship.
 Due to the pandemic, we have worked hard to make more funds available for the Hardship Grant Programme, to deliver special rounds of funding to British Gymnastics members suffering financially in these difficult times.

 Since March 2020, we have seen a 2,900% increase in demand for Hardship Grants.
 To date, we have supported everyone whose application has been approved, awarding £173,198 in grants to 514 individuals, helping them to stay in gymnastics.

 In total, since 2015, the Hardship Grant Programme has funded 839 individuals, spending a total of £288,397 on personal awards.

-This, the fourth round of Covid-19 recovery Hardship Grants will open at 12 noon on Monday 18th October, so if you are a British Gymnastics member who will drop out of gymnastics without our financial assistance, please apply as soon as you can.
+This, the fourth round of Covid-19 recovery Hardship Grants is open from today (Monday 18th October), so if you are a British Gymnastics member who will drop out of gymnastics without our financial assistance, please apply as soon as you can.